AndreRudolph/impulsephp-doc/docs/controller.md

 }</code>
 </pre>

 This example controller above would do nothing.
-For doing initial tasks you may override the handleEvent method from the AbstractController.
-The <span class="highlightText">handleEvent</span> represents the entry point of the controller and will  will be called automatically if the controller is bound to a view template.
+For doing initial tasks you may override the afterCreate method from the AbstractController.
+The <span class="highlightText">afterCreate</span> represents the entry point of the controller and will  will be called automatically when the view was rendered.

 <a name="nested-controllers"></a>
 ### Nested controllers